 Work The Back Of The Body

 This is something you should do always.
 ALWAYS.
-But even more so in pregnancy and third trimester.
-Obviously by now your center of gravity has changed due to your expanding belly and it only gets more difficult constantly holding a newborn!
+But even more so in pregnancy and during third trimester workouts.
+Obviously, by now your center of gravity has changed due to your expanding belly and it only gets more difficult constantly holding a newborn!

-Pay specific attention to the hamstrings, glutes and upper back muscles to help relieve any postural pain and prepare you for post birth.
+Pay specific attention to the hamstrings, glutes, and upper back muscles (the posterior chain exercises). to help relieve any postural pain and prepare you for post-birth.

 Don't Push Yourself

-Now, I’m all about pushing yourself in the gym.
-But the truth is, toward the end of your third trimester it's not necessary.
-Take it slow, aim for smaller movements and while your muscles should fee worked it should be in a good way.
+Toward the end of your third trimester it's not necessary.
+Take it slow, aim for smaller movements, and while your muscles should feel worked it should be in a good way.

 Avoid Most Front Loaded Exercises